We’ve all heard those tenants from hell stories, and all live in hope that it will never happen to us, or to our clients.

 Evicting a tenant in NT

-In the Northern Territory, there are a range of notices to vacate that are specific to the reason.
+In the Northern Territory, there is a range of notices to vacate that are specific to the reason.
 These are;

 - Notice to Remedy Unpaid Rent - applicable when the tenant is 14 days in arrears.